-All proteins are made up of amino acids, and whey happens to be a complete source of protein (meaning it contains all 9 essential amino acids that humans must obtain through diet).
+All proteins are made up of amino acids, and whey happens to be a complete source of protein.
+This means it contains all 9 essential amino acids that humans must obtain through their diet.

 Whey refers to the milk serum byproduct produced during the curdling of milk.
-Whey proteins comprise roughly 20% of the protein content in dairy milk, with the rest of being casein proteins.3
+Whey proteins comprise roughly 20% of the protein content in dairy milk, with the rest of being casein proteins.

-Whey proteins come in a variety of fractions, such as albumins and globulins, that vary according to the species from which they are secreted (dairy cattle produce milk that contains mainly alpha-lactalbumin and beta-lactoglobulin).
+Whey proteins come in a variety of fractions, such as albumins and globulins, that vary according to the species from which they are secreted.
+For example, dairy cattle produce milk that contains mainly alpha-lactalbumin and beta-lactoglobulin.

 How Whey Protein is Produced

 Whey itself contains whey proteins, milk sugar (lactose), small amounts of fat, and micronutrients.
-Whey protein is filtered via one of several membrane filtration methods, such as microfiltration or ultrafiltration.4 After being filtered, the whey is spray dried and microencapsulated into a powdered product which may then be further altered by the manufacturer with specific food flavoring, coloring, etc.
+Whey protein is filtered using one of several membrane filtration methods, such as microfiltration or ultrafiltration.

-- Whey Protein Concentrate (WPC)—Produced via ultrafiltration of whey, this refers to whey proteins that contain < 90% protein concentration, but could be as little as 20%.
+Produced using ultrafiltration of whey, this refers to whey proteins that contain less than 90% protein concentration but could be as little as 20%.
 Usually, the exact proportion of whey will be notated following the term “WPC” such as WPC “75.”
-The rest of the powder is comprised is of lactose, fat, and micronutrients.
+The rest of the powder is comprised of lactose, fat, and micronutrients.

-- Whey Protein Hydrolysates (WPH)—Whey protein hydrolysates are produced via enzymatic hydrolysis of either WPC and/or WPI.
+Whey protein hydrolysates are produced using enzymatic hydrolysis of either WPC and/or WPI.
 Essentially, this acts as a method of pre-digesting the protein by hydrolyzing (splitting) the protein’s peptide bonds.
 The resulting product is rapidly digested and absorbed upon ingestion.

-Proteins are an essential macronutrient (meaning humans need to ingest them to survive) that are vital for many physiological processes, including neurotransmission, energy production, cardiovascular function, immune system regulation, and development and maintenance of muscle tissue.6
+Proteins are an essential macronutrient, meaning humans need to ingest them to survive.
+Protein is vital for many physiological processes, including neurotransmission, energy production, cardiovascular function, immune system regulation, and development and maintenance of muscle tissue.

-As alluded to earlier, amino acids are the building blocks of proteins, and proteins are subsequently the building blocks of muscle tissue since muscles are where the body stores most of its amino acids.7
+As mentioned earlier, amino acids are the building blocks of proteins, and proteins are subsequently the building blocks of muscle tissue since muscles are where the body stores most of its amino acids.

-Whey protein is a complete protein with a large proportion of the amino acid L-leucine; L-leucine has been found to be a key substrate for stimulating the Mammalian target of rapamycin (mTOR) pathway which regulates muscle protein synthesis (MPS).8
+Whey protein is a complete protein with a large proportion of the amino acid L-leucine.
+L-leucine has been found to be a key part of regulating protein synthesis (MPS).

-Research corroborates that the proportion of leucine in a given protein source has implications on the peak MPS rate attained in the postprandial state.8 There is a multitude of benefits from ingesting whey protein that stems from the biological role of essential amino acids; the list below summarizes the main benefits.
+Research has shown that the proportion of leucine in a given protein source has implications on the peak MPS rate after a meal.
+There are many benefits from ingesting whey protein that stems from the biological role of essential amino acids; the list below summarizes the main benefits.

 Overview of Whey Protein’s Benefits:

-- Complete protein source that is ideal for stimulating MPS8
+- A complete protein source that is ideal for stimulating MPS

-- Helps maintain muscle mass and prevent sarcopenia (muscular atrophy due to aging)10
+- Helps maintain muscle mass and prevent sarcopenia, which is muscular atrophy due to aging

-- Boosts immune system function in those who are physically active11
+- Boosts immune system function in those who are physically active

-- Protects lean body mass during prolonged aerobic activities12
+- Protects lean body mass during prolonged aerobic activities

 Which Type of Whey Protein is Best

 WPC is the cheapest priced whey protein supplement and tends to provide decent quality, making it a solid option for those on a tight budget.
-WPC is a bit higher in fat and carbohydrate content, though.
+However, WPC is a bit higher in fat and carbohydrate content.

-WPH is highly bioavailable, easy to digest, very low in fat and carbohydrates, and has a very high (>90%) protein concentration.
-Unfortunately, WPH tends to be the most expensive of all whey protein powders, but if you have the room in your budget then it’s pretty much the “gold standard” of proteins.
+WPH is highly bioavailable, easy to digest, very low in fat and carbohydrates, and has a very high protein concentration.
+Unfortunately, WPH tends to be the most expensive of all whey protein powders.
+If you have room in your budget, then it’s pretty much the “gold standard” of proteins.

 Most protein powder supplements are a blend of WPI and WPC, as manufacturer’s aim to create a balance between cost, flavor, and quality.
-Something to be wary of is companies that “label dress” their product by incorporating minute amounts of WPI and/or WPH just so it looks like they are giving you a higher quality product (when in reality, it’s mostly overpriced WPC).
+Something to be wary of is companies that “label dress” their product by incorporating minute amounts of WPI and/or WPH just so it looks like they are giving you a higher quality product.
+In reality, it’s mostly overpriced WPC.

 Whey vs. Other Protein Sources

-You’re probably curious what is best/optimal when it comes to different protein sources (such as whey, casein, soy, egg, wheat, etc.).
-High-quality proteins such whey and casein are capable of promoting muscle protein synthesis post-exercise by activating the mammalian target of rapamycin (mTOR) signaling pathway8.
+You’re probably curious what is best/optimal when it comes to different protein sources such as whey, casein, soy, egg, or wheat.
+High-quality proteins such as whey and casein are capable of promoting muscle protein synthesis post-exercise by activating the mammalian target of rapamycin (mTOR) signaling pathway.

 What this tells us, then, is that protein source does indeed matter, but only in the sense that you are ingesting sufficient essential amino acids (EAAs).
 Remember, EAAs are amino acids that we must obtain from dietary sources humans can’t synthesize them in the body.

-Coincidentally, whey protein just so happens to be the ideal source EAAs (per gram, that is), and most importantly, of L-leucine.
-Whey protein is also the most bioavailable source of protein for humans (meaning we readily digest and absorb it).
+Coincidentally, whey protein just so happens to be the ideal source of EAAs, and most importantly, of L-leucine.
+Whey protein is also the most bioavailable source of protein for humans, meaning we readily digest and absorb it.

-Don’t think of it as an either-or issue; whey protein and most other protein supplements confer similar benefits when it comes to building muscle and losing bodyfat.
+Don’t think of it as an either-or issue; whey protein and most other protein supplements have similar benefits when it comes to building muscle and losing body fat.

 When to Use Whey Protein

 In reality, whey protein isn’t a “supplement” so much as it is just a powdered food; it should be utilized whenever you are looking for a high-quality source of protein to add to your diet.
-That being said, research does show that taking whey protein pre- and post-workout can significantly enhance the MPS response to weight training.9
+That being said, research does show that taking whey protein pre and post-workout can significantly enhance the MPS response to weight training.

 How Much Whey Protein Should I Use?